-The 24th decennial census count (2020 Census) reported that there were 13,432 renter-occupied housing units in Muncie, Indiana.
+The 24th decennial census count (2020 Census) reported that there were 13,432 renteroccupied housing units in Muncie, Indiana.
 Sufficient data was available to calculate gross rent as a percentage of household income (GRAPI) for 12,172 (90.6%) of these households.
 The 2020 Census reported that 52.3% were "rent burdened", spending more than 30% of their income on rent.
 Furthermore, the 2015-2019 Comprehensive Housing Affordability Strategy (CHAS) estimates that there are currently 4,945 (35.7%) renter households who qualify as extremely low-income (30% AMI).
+The demographic breakdown of rent burdened households is not available for City of Muncie.